haziqmalikssh/Arduino-Projects/Project 27 Heart Rate Monitor/README.md

 ## Setup Instructions
 1. **Wire the AD8232 to the Arduino Mega**:
    - OUTPUT → A0
-   - LO+ → Pin 10
-   - LO- → Pin 11
-   - 3.3V → 3.3V
+   - 5V → 5V
    - GND → GND
-   - Attach ECG electrodes to the body (e.g., chest or arms) with good skin contact.
+   - Attach to the fingertip or other part of body

 2. **Upload Arduino Code**:
    - Open the Arduino code in the Arduino IDE.